dokasto/veecam/README.md

 # VeeCam

-A proof-of-concept virtual camera chrome extension that lets you adjust your video appearance in a video conference call.
+A proof-of-concept virtual camera chrome extension that lets you adjust how your video appears to everyone else on the call .
 It currently works with Google Meet.

 ## How To Install